ykskb/dax86/README.md

 x86 simulator for study-purpose.

-Based on the book:
+Originally based on the book:

 https://book.mynavi.jp/support/bookmook/x86/

+Currently working on extension of this, adding functionalities such as:

+- SIB
+- More instructions
+- More eflags
+- Protection mode
+- Paging

-I've tweaked parts and added comments for note-taking purposes.
-I intend to extend it with additional features as well.
+and more with comments for note-taking purposes.

+Goal is to make xv86 work on this.

 ##### Setup Environment using Docker